pgtipping/Synthalyst/memory-bank/projectbrief.md

 Web app that calculates the affordability of an apartment based on user's input of income, rent, utilities, etc.

 - developed in a separate project: [Apartment Affordability Calculator](https://apartment-affordability-checker.vercel.app/)

 This app will be integrated into the main app as a page.

-### The Synth AI

-AI powered chatbot that provides navigation help, lead generation, basic ai consulting services, general customer service.

-This app will be integrated into the main app as a page.